gabbloquet/soft-twitter/README.md

  - I will be able to split my code nicely.
  - I will have 2 **data providers** (blue) => One for SQL, and one for NoSQL.
  - I will create HTTPs **entrypoints** (green), to simulate calls from front for exemple.
-To do that i will use a tool.
+To do that, i will use a tool which is able to do a lot of calls.